 What is domestic travel insurance?

-Domestic travel insurance is a type of insurance that covers unexpected events that can occur during a domestic trip within Australia.
+Domestic travel insurance is a type of insurance that provides cover for unexpected events that can occur during a domestic trip within Australia.
 This can include benefits such as trip cancellation and delay, rental vehicle excess, and lost or stolen luggage.

 What are the benefits of domestic travel insurance?